Washington OKs 1st statewide missing Indigenous people alert

 The law attempts to address a crisis of missing Indigenous people — particularly women — in Washington and across the United States.
 While it includes missing men, women and children, a summary of public testimony on the legislation notes that “the crisis began as a women’s issue, and it remains primarily a women’s issue.”

+The legislation was paired with another bill that Inslee signed Thursday that requires county coroners or medical examiners to take steps to identify and notify family members of murdered Indigenous people and return their remains.
+That new law also establishes two grant funds for Indigenous survivors of human trafficking.

-A 2021 report by a government watchdog found the true number of missing and murdered Indigenous women in the U.S. is unknown due to reporting problems, distrust of law enforcement and jurisdictional conflicts.
+A 2021 report by the nonpartisan Government Accountability Office found the true number of missing and murdered Indigenous women in the U.S. is unknown due to reporting problems, distrust of law enforcement and jurisdictional conflicts.
 But Native American women face murder rates almost three times those of white women overall — and up to 10 times the national average in certain locations, according to a 2021 summary of the existing research by the National Congress of American Indians.
 More than 80% have experienced violence.

 In Washington, more than four times as many Indigenous women go missing than white women, according to research conducted by the Urban Indian Health Institute in Seattle, but many such cases receive little or no media attention.

+Investigations into missing Indigenous people, particularly women, have been plagued by many issues for decades.

+When a person goes missing on a reservation, there are often there are jurisdictional conflicts between tribal police and local and state law enforcement.
+A lack of staff and police resources, and the rural nature of many reservations, compound those problems.
+And many times, families of tribal members distrust non-Native law enforcement or don’t know where to report news of a missing loved one.

-An alert system will help mitigate some problems surrounding investigations of missing Indigenous people by allowing better communication between tribal, local and state law enforcement and creating a way for law enforcement to flag such cases for other agencies.
-The law also expands the definition of “missing endangered person” to include Indigenous people, as well as children and vulnerable adults with disabilities or memory or cognitive issues.
+An alert system will help mitigate some of those problems by allowing better communication and coordination between tribal and non-tribal law enforcement and creating a way for law enforcement to flag such cases for other agencies.
+The law expands the definition of “missing endangered person” to include Indigenous people, as well as children and vulnerable adults with disabilities or memory or cognitive issues.

+The law takes effect June 9 and some details are still being worked out.
+For example, it’s unclear what criteria law enforcement will use to positively identify a missing person as Native American and how the information will be disseminated in rural areas, including on some reservations, where highways lack electronic reader boards — or where there aren’t highways at all.

-The measure is the latest step the state has taken to address the issue.
+The measure is the latest step Washington has taken to address the issue.
 The Washington State Missing and Murdered Indigenous Women and People Task Force is working to coordinate a statewide response and had its first meeting in December.
 Its first report is expected in August.

 Many states from Arizona to Oregon to Wisconsin have taken recent action to address the crisis of murdered and missing Indigenous women.
 Efforts include funding for better resources for tribal police to the creation of new databases specifically targeting missing tribal members.
 Tribal police agencies that use Amber Alerts for missing Indigenous children include the Hopi and Las Vegas Paiute.

-Note: This piece of the crisis is important because in many cases, murdered Indigenous women are mistakenly recorded as white or Hispanic by coroners’ offices, they’re never identified, or their remains never repatriated.